Nuuttif/SimpleVirtualMachine/README.md

 "0" is the header.
 Since it's 0 or 1, we are pushing an integer to the stack.
 "35" is left, which is the integer we are pushing.
 So "035" means: "Push 35 to the top of stack".

-If the header decimal is something else than 0 or 1, it means the instruction is an operation (like addition) and the next decimal tells which operation we want the computer to run.
+If the header decimal is something other than 0 or 1, it means the instruction is an operation (like addition) and the next decimal tells which operation we want the computer to run.
 0 = halt
 1 = addition